omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 * The outliers in price are due to the price of luxurious and vinatge cars.
 Dropping this might reduce the robustness of the Machine Learning model and because we want our model to be able to predict both expensive and less expensive car prices these rows were not dropped

 # EXPLORATORY DATA ANALYSIS
-## What really affects the price of car?
+## What really affects the price of acar?
 * Exploring the relationship between year of registration indicates that as the year of registration increases the price reduces.
 This is an early indication of the year of registration might be a good predictor of car prices
 ![yor and price](https://github.com/user-attachments/assets/4823a0d4-83db-4068-9ccf-e9812291037f)
 * The colour of a car might not necessarily affect the price of a car too much as inidicated by the distribution of price for each car below.
 The price range for each colour are not far from each other.
 Gold though has a wide range while magneta and indigo have a really small range, but considering this colours have little obseration, we can not really conclude. **Black and white are the most popular colours which occur in over 80% of the data and they have similar distribution which is an indication that colour is does not have a strong relationship with the price of car**.